-Haiti Outreach is a non-profit 501(c)3 organization whose principal working base is in Pignon, Haiti, located in the central plateau, and has an executive office in Minnesota, USA.
+Haiti Outreach is a non-profit 501(c)3 organization whose principal working base is in Pignon, Haiti, located in the central plateau, and has a US office in Golden Valley, Minnesota.
 Since 1997 our partnerships and collaborations have focused on community initiated development projects in rural Haiti communities, primarily in increasing sustainable access to clean water.

 Our goal is to share the responsibility of achieving our mission with both national and local Haitian governments, as well as community groups and citizens.
-Haiti Outreach provides training, technical and management skills, and financial assistance to create sustainable clean water projects.
+Haiti Outreach provides coaching, training, technical and management skills, and financial assistance to create sustainable clean water projects.
 We have a vision that Haiti would be a developed country and we have created a methodology and tools to get there!

 Haiti Outreach is a registered non-profit organization not only in the United Sates, but also with the government of Haiti and is recognized as a private voluntary organization (PVO) with the United States Agency for International Development (USAID).

 “For Haiti To Become A Developed Country”

-For twenty-one years, Haiti Outreach has collaborated with communities in rural Haiti, always keeping the vision that Haiti become a developed country at the core of our initiatives.
+For 26 years, Haiti Outreach has collaborated with communities in rural Haiti, always keeping the vision that Haiti become a developed country at the core of our initiatives.

 It really can be stated that simply.
 It means is that there is adequate food and clean water, proper sanitation and medical care, maintained roads and electricity, and education and employment opportunities for all of the people of Haiti.